 Making Beautiful Upcycled Coloured Glass Bud Vases

-A quick trip to my local junk shop I found 3 cut glasses perfect for bud vases.
+On a quick trip to my local junk shop, I found three cut glasses perfect for bud vases.
 They only cost me £1 for the 3.
-Infact, small cut glasses are really easy to find and pick up cheaply in charity/thrift stores.
+In fact, small-cut glasses are easy to find and pick up cheaply in charity/thrift stores.

 It took me a while to work out how to

 I made 3 of these glass bud vases and a tray for them out of scrap wood so they could easily be displayed together.
 These pretty pink bud vases would make a lovely affordable mothers day present.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.